dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ```

-It is possible to configure this within the code, but it is fairly temperamental.
+It is possible to configure this within the code, but it is fairly difficult to do so.

 #### Host – Program.cs
-Program.cs is our most length code block.
-We are attempting to accomplish a number of objectives
+Program.cs is our lengthiest code block.
+We attempt to accomplish a number of objectives here

 1. Initialize Orleans in its own AppDomain
-2. Run a trivial example (DoSomeClientWork)
+2. Run a trivial task (DoSomeClientWork)
 3. Wait for the user to press enter
 4. Shutdown gracefully

-The Orleans samples come with a very nice class called HostWrapper, which abstracts some of the boiler plate within this example.
-We're going to do this by hand, but for a more robust implementation, it is worth exploring.
+The Orleans samples come with a very nice class called HostWrapper, which abstracts some of the boiler plate within this example and is worth exploring for a more robust implementation.
+We're going to do this by hand in this tutorial.

 ``` csharp